 These medications will help to relax you, lower your blood pressure and calm your breathing.
 They take longer to work than nitrous oxide and also last for a longer period, wearing off a few hours after the procedure.

 This form of dental sedation is slightly deeper than the conscious sedation options mentioned above.
 Although this method sees the dental surgeon administer the sedative directly into the patient’s vein, it is not the same as general anesthetic.
 For IV sedation dentistry what to expect includes becoming very drowsy and hovering between a sleep state and an awake state.
 This is ideal for patients who are extremely anxious, because they typically experience drowsiness and even some memory loss of the event, which is very helpful.

 For children and special needs patients, we typically use the inhalation method of dental sedation to deliver a light sedation that has minimal risk of side effects.
 This is usually enough for root canal therapy, fillings and teeth cleaning.
 Children who need extensive work done, including multiple tooth extractions or jaw bone surgery, benefit from general anesthesia the most.
 It usually needs to take place in a hospital setting, however, under the supervision of a surgeon or anesthesiologist.

 Dental sedation has been used for many years, and the methods are reviewed frequently.
 Occasionally, some methods may cause side effects such as nausea, vomiting, and lack of balance, but these usually wear off quickly.
-Only dentists who have the required training may administer sedation, so patients can rest assured that they have the best care possible while they are under sedation.
+Only dentists who have the required training may administer sedation, so patients can rest assured that they have the care possible while they are under sedation.